deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> Table 5 presents the results of several models on RewardBench and JudgerBench, showing their performance on different evaluation metrics.
+> Table 5 presents the results of various models on RewardBench and JudgerBench, showing their performance on different aspects of subjective evaluation.

 {{< table-caption >}}